 At Bankruptcy UK we specialise in assisting those with unmanageable debt and guiding them through the procedures.
 With well over 25 years experience in both the Debt and Financial Services sectors, we have the vision to see beyond the obvious and the ability to do something about it.

-Our Advisers are all 50-plus and talk to you conversationally, not from scripts.
+Our Team are all 50-plus and talk to you conversationally, not from scripts.
 They are experts in their field and will not tout bankruptcy if it is not in your best interests.
 For example, a Director who wished to continue practicing or somebody with extensive personal assets would certainly not be recommended bankruptcy as a debt solution.

 We understand the concerns associated with debt problems and the stress associated with incessant calls, letters and constant badgering.
 We will keep these people at bay while finding the right solution for you.

 We will provide an initial report free and respond to all telephone conversations by email within one hour.
 Everything is confidential and you are not obliged to use our services.

 What, then, is the right debt solution?
 To establish this, we need to understand the basics of the four main players:

 - Ideally suited for those with smaller debt levels of around £5,000 to £7000 and who can only manage smaller monthly payments.

 - Will keep creditors at arm’s length and interest is frozen for a limited period of time.